estii20/water-cycle-quiz/README.md

 A quiz to test the key concepts of the water cycle for primary school children, KS2 aged between 7 and 11 years.
 A fun way to put into practice what the children have learnt in class.
 An online quiz format is more interactive for children and suits visual learners in particular.
 Ideal for students and teachers who learn and teach remotely.

-This quiz asks questions about the water cycle namely; evaporation, condensation, precipitation and ground runoff.
+This quiz asks questions about the water cycle namely; evaporation, condensation, precipitation.
 The questions will test the knowledge of how water is recycled in a process called the water cycle.
 Evaporation - water in the sea rises as vapour into the sky.
 Condensation - droplets form and become clouds.